mstksg/inCode/copy/entries/five-point-haskell-1.md

 The doctrine of total depravity does not mean that we don't recognize the ability to write sloppy code that works, or that flow states can enable some great feats.
 After all, we all program with a certain sense of _imago machinae_.
-Instead, it means that that all such states are _fundamentally unstable_ in their nature and will always fail at some point.
+Instead, it means that all such states are _fundamentally unstable_ in their nature and will always fail at some point.
 The "total" doesn't mean we are totally cooked, it means this eventual reckoning applies to _all_ such shortcuts.